mattnappo/columbia-ml/README.md

 # columbia-ml
-Tjhe source code for some machine learning projects I worked on at the Colubmia Summer Immersion program.
+The source code for some machine learning projects I worked on at the Columbia Summer Immersion program.